HallyuPopFest

-HallyuPopFest is a Korean pop music festival first held in Singapore from 7–9 September 2018.
+HallyuPopFest (韩流巨星音乐节/韓流巨星音樂節/한류팝페스트) is a Korean pop music festival first held in Singapore from September 7 to 9, 2018.
 It was the largest K-Pop festival ever held in Southeast Asia, being the first of its kind in Singapore.
 The event featured 21 performing acts, showcasing 111 South Korean artists.
 It was held at the Singapore Indoor Stadium.
 The festival was first announced via a media release on May 24, 2018.
 The organizers at Singapore-based firm H.A.H.
 Entertainment promised "a strong base of fan favorites peppered with a few new faces."

 In 2022, the festival kicked off its plans to go global, expanding into UK and Australia.
-The events were held a month apart at London's OVO Arena Wembley on 9 & 10 July and Sydney's Qudos Bank Arena on 13 & 14 August.
+The events were held a month apart at London's OVO Arena Wembley on July 9 and 10, and Sydney's Qudos Bank Arena on August 13 and 14.
+The festival was slated to be back in Asia in 2023, with an event at Macau's Wynn Palace and its return to Singapore at the Singapore Indoor Stadium, but were cancelled and indefinitely postponed respectively.

 HallyuPopFest 2018

 On May 25, 2018, it was announced that 3-day passes would be available for fans.
 Beginning June 1, H.A.H.
 Entertainment began announcing the artist lineup for HallyuPopFest via the festival's social media accounts.

 HallyuPopFest 2018 had a number of activities lined up for ticket holders each day, starting with global auditions, showcases, artist engagement sessions involving hi-fives and group photos, a red carpet walk, and evening concerts.
 Fans who bought premium tickets could attend a meet and greet session and photo op.

 Korean Entertainment companies Jellyfish Entertainment, Starship Entertainment and Cube Entertainment each took a day at HallyuPopFest to run global auditions for idol trainee spots in Korea.
 The audience was treated with more artist interactions during the afternoon showcases.

 Both showcase artists and evening concert artists walked the red carpet outside Singapore Indoor Stadium for the day, made their way to a stage and answered a few questions from the media before proceeding along the carpet and posing for photographs.
 Fans lined the red carpet, interacting with their idols and handing them gifts.

 At the end of the last evening concert, Eric Nam announced that HallyuPopFest would be back for 2019.

 With the Red Carpet Walk held outdoors, Day 1's Red Carpet was almost cancelled due to rain, but the artists continued to walk, carrying umbrellas.